skukla/vm-from-scratch/README.md

 4. Proceed to checkout and complete the purchase
 5. Log out as `Lisa Firey`

-Next, we'll verify that our segment updates.
+Next, we'll verify that our segment is correct.

 Navigate to `Customers > Customer Segments`